 If you’re trying to market your brand or a new product in China, you may want to consider transcreation or creative translation.
 Our Chinese transcreation services go beyond standard translation in order to achieve the exact message and tone that you want to achieve by adapting the copy to suit the audience’s culture, values and expectations.

 If you are looking to localise a printed publication into either Simplified or Traditional Chinese you should consider having the translated design files typeset by a native Chinese speaker.
-Our extensive network of multilingual designers, artworkers and typesetters cover all languages and scripts and will be able to ensure that the finished publication adheres to each language’s typesetting rules while looking as crisp and clean as your original.
+Our multilingual designers, artworkers and typesetters cover all languages and scripts and will be able to ensure that the finished publication adheres to each language’s typesetting rules while looking as crisp and clean as your original.

 Audiovisual materials can be some of the most important assets for any communication, so localising your content can increase your global reach immensely.
 Our talented Mandarin and Cantonese voiceover artists can help you speak to your desired audience while our expert subtitling team can help you localise your subtitles into either Traditional or Simplified Chinese depending on your chosen method of communication.